liambll/blog-archive/_posts/2017-07-23-reinforcement-learning.markdown

 tags: Machine-Learning Reinforcement-Learning
 categories: Machine-Learning
 img: /blog/assets/reinforcement-learning/reinforcement-learning.png
-summary: Reinforcement learning is a machine learning area that seek to learn how software agents should take actions in an environment in order to maximize some notion of cumulative reward...
+summary: Reinforcement learning is a machine learning area that seeks to learn how software agents should take actions in an environment in order to maximize some notion of cumulative reward...
 ---